samanehsan/learn-git/README.md

 ### Description
 During this workshop, you will learn the basics of git, a widely used version control system.
 After a basic introduction to the command line, you will learn how to create a git repository, keep track of your work, and use GitHub to collaborate with others.
-Then, you will use git to collaboratively write a script that collects SPARK social media posts!
+Then, you will use git to collaboratively write a script that collects social media posts!

 ### Learning Objectives: